-- Changes in the real exchange rate:
+- Changes in the real exchange rate (from the US point of view):

 - If the real exchange rate rises

 - more home goods needed in exchange for foreign goods

 - intuitively called a real depreciation.

 - If the real exchange rate falls

 - fewer home goods needed in exchange for foreign goods

 - Intuitively called a real appreciation.